Identifying Canopy Gaps Using Morphological Filters (scipy.ndimage Black Top-Hat)

-• Closing (dilation followed by erosion) bridges narrow canopy breaks and fills minor understory depressions.
+• Closing (dilation then erosion) bridges narrow canopy breaks and fills minor depressions.

 import numpy as np